adams85/bundling/README.md

 - **Dynamic content sources** and query string **parameterized bundles**.
 - Modular design, great extensibility.

+### Version 2.0

+The release candidate of the new major version is already available at NuGet.

+There are some interesting improvements which are worth checking out:
+* Change detection works now not only for the top level files but also the imported ones.
+* Bundling of ES6 (ECMAScript 2015) modules (á la webpack).
+Also in this case, changes are detected in the imports.
+* Design-time bundling manually using the new dotnet CLI tool or automatically by customizing the build process.

+More info to follow soon.

 ### Basic usage

 #### 1. Install NuGet packages